-The Directors who served as members of the Compensation Committee during Fiscal 2017 were Anthony Bergamo, Jeffrey J. Fenton and Philip E. Lengyel.
-No member of the Compensation Committee was an officer or employee of the Company while serving on the Compensation Committee in Fiscal 2017.
-No executive officer of the Company has served on the board of directors or compensation committee of any other entity that has or has had one or more executive officers who served as a member of the Board or the Compensation Committee during Fiscal 2017.
+The Directors who served as members of the Compensation Committee during Fiscal 2018 were Jeffrey J. Fenton and Philip E. Lengyel.
+Prior to his passing, Anthony Bergamo served as a member of the Compensation Committee and was independent as determined in accordance with the Compensation Committee charter and applicable NASDAQ rules.
+No member of the Compensation Committee was an officer or employee of the Company while serving on the Compensation Committee in Fiscal 2018.
+No executive officer of the Company has served on the board of directors or compensation committee of any other entity that has or has had one or more executive officers who served as a member of the Board or the Compensation Committee during Fiscal 2018.